The Quiet Things That No One Ever Knows: Music video

-A music video for the song was filmed in Boston, directed by Kurt St. Thomas and Mike Gioscia.
+A music video for the song was directed by Kurt St. Thomas and Mike Gioscia and filmed in Boston.
 In the video, Jesse Lacey crashes his car while driving with his girlfriend (played by Alison Haislip).
 He is fatally wounded, but cannot die until he knows that his girlfriend has survived the accident.
 The other band members are seen in the waiting room, presumably to check whether or not she is alive.

 Lacey said, "The video is about death or losing someone and it's those moments that you kind of look back on your life and realize all the regrets that you had, and all the things you wish you could change ...
 We didn't want to do a video where we're playing in a living room and the lights are going out and the walls are falling apart, or we're riding around the street in low-riders.
 That's been done a zillion times.
 When we play the lights don't really go out and the building doesn't really shake."